deeppavlov/DeepPavlov/README.md

 # Demo

-Demo of selected features is available at [demo.ipavlov.ai](https://demo.ipavlov.ai/)
+Demonstation of selected features is available at [demo.ipavlov.ai](https://demo.ipavlov.ai/)

 # Hello Bot in DeepPavlov